XFRCollective/ia-xfr/README.md

 # internetarchive

 This repository contains scripts and commands used by XFR Collective to administer files on Internet Archive.
+These scripts were written for Unix.

 ## dependencies